teal wave

 *Attention East Boothbay Customers*

-The Boothbay Region Water District will be flushing our seasonal service water mains in the East Boothbay / Ocean Point area the morning of 10 July 2024 between the hours of 12:00 AM until 6:00 AM.
+The Boothbay Region Water District will be flushing our seasonal service water mains in the East Boothbay / Ocean Point area starting immediately through the remainder of the day.

 Certification